-We further show a decomposition of the RDF into MM and MM contributions (solid red and blue shaded regions respectively in Fig. 7), which demonstrates that FlexiBLE successfully maintains MM/MM separation.
+Aside from the total RDF, there is also a question of how well MM/MM separation is maintained with a small bias exponent.
+In particular, it was seen in BEST that QM/MM separation broke down unless a bias exponent of $\alpha \geq 19~\text{Å}^{-1}$ was used.
+Fig. 7 shows a decomposition of the RDF into MM and MM contributions (solid red and blue shaded regions respectively), which demonstrates that FlexiBLE successfully maintains MM/MM separation, even when a small $\alpha=5~\text{Å}^{-1}$ is used.
 The small amount of overlap between MM and MM contributions to the e^- -O RDF in panel (a) largely results from density fluctuations that dynamically move the location of the MM/MM boundary, resulting in a smearing out of their distributions in the ensemble average.
 The MM and MM e^- -H distributions in panel (b) display more overlap than the e^- -O distributions since the bias potential is applied to the oxygen atom only, i.e. some MM water molecules can rotate their hydrogen atoms to be within the MM region.
 This is expected and desirable behavior: applying orientational constraints on MM particles would lead to an artificial structuring at the boundary, so we apply boundary constraints only on a single atom (or virtual site) of each MM and MM molecule.
-We confirm that FlexiBLE perfectly conserves energy (green curve of Fig. 5) and does not exhibit temperature gradients (green curve of Fig. 6).

 FIG. 7.
-RDF of $e^-{(aq)}$ from FlexiBLE simulations with $\alpha=15$ Å $^{-1}$ (solid black curves) compared to unbiased Full system simulations (green circles).
+RDF of $e^-{\rm (aq)}$ from FlexiBLE simulations with $\alpha=5$ Å $^{-1}$ (solid black curves) compared to unbiased Full system simulations (green circles).
 Panel (a): e^- -Oxygen distributions.
 Panel (b): e^- -Hydrogen distributions.
 Also shown is a breakdown into MM (red) and MM (blue) contributions.
 FlexiBLE reproduces full system results and successfully maintains MM/MM separation.